heimrichhannot/contao-entity_lock/README.md

 - adds a lock entity for storing the current editor, lock time, locked entity, ...
 - offers a rich model interface to easily handle creation, update and deletion of locks for any entity
+- read the "Usage" chapter for more details on the functionality

 ## Usage